parthenon-hpc-lab/parthenon/doc/sphinx/src/outputs.rst

    Number of equally spaced bins between min and max value in the first dim.
    Used/required only for ``lin`` and ``log`` edge type.
-- ``hist#_x_edges_list=FLOAT,FLOAT,FLOAT,...`` (comma separated list of increasing values) Arbitrary definition of edge values.
+- ``hist#_x_edges_list=FLOAT,FLOAT,FLOAT,...`` (comma separated list of increasing values) Arbitrary definition of edge values with inclusive innermost and outermost edges.
    Used/required only for ``list`` edge type.
 - ``hist#_y_edges...``
    Same as the ``hist#_x_edges...`` parameters except for being used in the second